Will Mike Ashley’s Sports Direct take over House of Fraser?

 In the current climate, Ashley could have his pick of House of Fraser, in which his Sports Direct International has an 11 per cent stake, and Debenhams, in which it holds 28 per cent.

-Ashley, chief executive and majority shareholder of Sports Direct, which owns Heatons, has a once-in-a-lifetime chance to acquire House of Fraser.
+Ashley, chief executive and majority shareholder of Sports Direct, which owns Heatons in Ireland, has a once-in-a-lifetime chance to acquire House of Fraser.
 The only question is whether he rides in as a white knight now, or waits to pick over the bones it if falls into administration.

 Rescuing the business now would give Ashley some rare positive PR, transforming him from ogre of the warehouse to a saviour of jobs and high streets across the country.